HaploidJS/haploidjs.github.io/docs/guide/router-dead-loop-detect.md

 # Router Dead Loop Detection

-Dead-loop routing is usually a dead-loop jump of a page request caused by setting an incorrect routing jump is usually blocked by the browser, while a dead-loop in history causes a stack overflow error in JS.
+The routing loop is usually caused by incorrect routing hops.
+Dead-loop jumps to page requests are usually blocked by the browser, and history's dead-loop results in a stack overflow error for JS.

 Haploid.js will try to detect the loop to some extent, by calculating the `history.pushState/replaceState` operation in the past 1 second, if the jump more than 50 times, or jump to the same path more than 20 times, it is recognized as a routing exception.